Jauchzet Gott in allen Landen, BWV 51: History and words

 Bach composed BWV 51 during a period when he composed church cantatas only irregularly, some of them to complete his earlier cycles.
 According to the Bach scholar Christoph Wolff, Bach may have written the cantata shortly before 1730 for an unknown occasion.
 The performance material survived but does not reveal further detail, other than indicating one later performance.
-Hofmann sees a connection to the court of Weißenfels where a scoring of solo soprano and trumpet was popular, and assumes that the work may have been originally intended for a performance at court by a professional female singer.
+Hofmann sees a connection to the court of Weißenfels where a scoring for solo soprano and trumpet was popular, and assumes that the work may have been originally intended for a performance at court by a professional female singer.
 Bach had written two birthday cantatas for Christian, Duke of Saxe-Weissenfels.
 (Note: The Hunting Cantata, Was mir behagt, ist nur die muntre Jagd, BWV 208, in 1713, and the Shepherd Cantata, Entfliehet, verschwindet, entweichet, ihr Sorgen, BWV 249a, in 1725.)
 He was invited to the birthday celebration of 1729 and returned with the title of Hofkapellmeister of Sachsen-Weißenfels (court director of music of Saxe-Weissenfels), and Hofmann thinks a connection between the title and cantata "highly probable".

 Both the soprano part, which covers two octaves and requires a high C, and the solo trumpet part, which at times trades melodic lines with the soprano on an equal basis, are extremely virtuosic.
 The Bach scholar Alfred Dürr assumes that Bach had an unusually gifted singer, adding that a female voice was unlikely in conservative Leipzig.
 According to Joshua Rifkin, Christoph Nichelmann is a possible candidate because Bach being aware of his capabilities accepted him willingly to the Thomasschule and Nichelmann matriculated into the school three weeks before the first performance.
 The trumpet part was probably written for Gottfried Reiche, Bach's principal trumpeter at the time.
 The scoring is unique in Bach's cantatas, but was frequently used by Italian composers such as Alessandro Scarlatti.
 Bach's son Friedemann Bach arranged the work by adding a second trumpet and timpani.

 The cantata is one of only four sacred cantatas that Bach wrote for a solo soprano (if one excludes his arrangement of the cantata for solo bass and oboe Ich habe genug, BWV 82, for flute and soprano BWV 82a) and no other vocal soloists (the others being Falsche Welt, dir trau ich nicht, BWV 52, Ich bin vergnügt mit meinem Glücke, BWV 84, and Mein Herze schwimmt im Blut, BWV 199), while he wrote several secular cantatas for solo soprano: Weichet nur, betrübte Schatten, BWV 202, Ich bin in mir vergnügt, BWV 204, Non sa che sia dolore, BWV 209, and O holder Tag, erwünschte Zeit, BWV 210.